SupeRuier/awesome-active-learning/contents/pb_classification.md

 - [The power of ensembles for active learning in image classification [2018, CVPR]](https://openaccess.thecvf.com/content_cvpr_2018/papers/Beluch_The_Power_of_CVPR_2018_paper.pdf)
 - [Consistency-Based Semi-supervised Active Learning: Towards Minimizing Labeling Cost [2021, Springer]](https://link.springer.com/content/pdf/10.1007%2F978-3-030-58607-2_30.pdf): A semi-supervised AL method.

 ### 1.3.
+Model-change-based

+If the selected instance will bring the largest model change, it could be considered as the most informative instance under the current task.

+Works:
+- [An analysis of active learning strategies for sequence labeling tasks [2008, CEMNL]](https://www.aclweb.org/anthology/D08-1112.pdf): Expected gradient change in gradient based optimization.(659 citations)
+- [Influence Selection for Active Learning [2021]](https://arxiv.org/pdf/2108.09331.pdf): Select instances with the most positive influence on the model.
+It was divided to an expected gradient length and another term.
+- Model-Change Active Learning in Graph-Based Semi-Supervised Learning [2021]

+### 1.4.
 Other informativeness measurement

 The informativeness of instances could be defined in many other ways.

 Works:
 - Optimizing Active Learning for Low Annotation Budgets [2021]: Select the samples with the maximum shift from certainty to uncertainty.
-- Active Learning by Acquiring Contrastive Examples [2021, Arxiv]:
+- Active Learning by Acquiring Contrastive Examples [2021, EMNLP]:
   CAL.
   Take the inconsistency of predictions with the neighbors as the selection criteria.
   Believe the data points that are similar in the model feature space and yet the model outputs maximally different predictive likelihoods should be quired.